awsdocs/aws-config-developer-guide/doc_source/setting-up-aws-config-rules-with-console.md

 AWS Config evaluates only the resource types that it is recording\.
 For example, if you add the **cloudtrail\-enabled** rule but don't record the CloudTrail trail resource type, AWS Config can't evaluate whether the trails in your account are compliant or noncompliant\.
 For more information, see [Selecting Which Resources AWS Config Records](select-resources.md)\.

 You can view, edit, and delete your existing rules\.
 You can also create additional AWS managed rules or create your own\.
 For more information, see [Managing your AWS Config Rules](evaluate-config_manage-rules.md)\.

+## Sending Rule Evaluations to Security Hub<a name="setting-up-aws-config-rules-with-console-integration"></a>

+After adding an AWS Config rule, you can also send rule evaluations to AWS Security Hub\.
+The integration between AWS Config and Security Hub allows you to triage and remediate rule evaluations alongside other misconfigurations and security issues\.

+### Send Rule Evaluations to Security Hub<a name="w79aab7c29c19b5"></a>

+To send rule evaluations to Security Hub, you must first set up AWS Security Hub and AWS Config, and then add at least one AWS Config managed or custom rule\.
+After this, AWS Config immediately starts sending rule evaluations to Security Hub\.
+Security Hub enriches the rule evaluations and transforms them into Security Hub findings\.

+For more information about this integration, see [Available AWS Service Integrations](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-internal-providers.html#integration-config) in the AWS Security Hub User Guide\.